sciZer0/7/v/README.md

 Gas fees are paid in the Vote token (in Hands).

-<h1>7 &nbsp Order of Transactions in Each Block</h1>

-During each 400-millisecond slot, from the transactions received but yet not executed, the ordered list of transactions (maximum ~ 20,000) is automatically formed in the following order:

-1. transactions with Gas fees are automatically ordered in descending order of Gas

-2. simple transactions without Gas fees are automatically ordered with a random number algorithm.

-If the total number of transactions, received but yet not executed, is bigger than the maximum block size (~20,000 transactions) – the remaining transactions will participate in competition during the next slot, according to the same order described above.

-*This approach greatly reduces an unjust value-extraction done by miners/validators on AMM exchanges, not excluding an unjust value-extraction done by algorithmic traders, and plus, of course, completely excludes this phenomenon on order-book exchanges.*

-<h1>8 &nbsp Decreasing Circulating Supply</h1>
+<h1>7 &nbsp Decreasing Circulating Supply</h1>

 From day one, all Gas fees, received on each block, are burned, resulting in a decrease of  the Vote token's Circulating Supply.

+<i><b>
-*Decreasing Circulating Supply is the impossible thing for each of the existing blockchain.*
+Decreasing Circulating Supply is the impossible thing for each of the existing blockchain.

-*This is better than even there were the everyday halving in the Bitcoin Blockchain — since this is Decreasing Circulating Supply, not Increasing Circulating Supply.*
+This is better than even there were the everyday halving in the Bitcoin Blockchain — since this is Decreasing Circulating Supply, not Increasing Circulating Supply.

-*At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.*
+At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>

+<h1>8 &nbsp Voting System</h1>

+The Vote blockchain’s democratic system consists of the following elements:

+* Standard Proposals for Votes (inbuilt)
+* Competitive Quadratic Votes (inbuilt)
+* Hyde Park

+<i><b>
+The enormous benefit from voting, among others, is that the more tokens are being locked for voting, the less tokens in real circulation.

+From day one, on the Vote blockchain, there are 1,000,000 Voters and many Standard Proposals for votes.

+Importantly, even though the main principle of democracy is that there is absolute freedom for each Voter to either vote or not vote.

+Nevertheless, at best, massive competitive-votes, happening on the Vote blockchain, might be additionally decreasing the Vote token's real circulation a lot.
+</b></i>

 <p>&nbsp</p>